grivasgervilla/TheMinerva/README.md

 ## Fonts :capital_abcd:

-In these templates I use the [STIX2 font](https://www.stixfonts.org/) from the STIX Fonts project.
+In these templates, I use the [STIX2 font](https://www.stixfonts.org/) from the STIX Fonts project.

 You can download the last font version archives from their [GitHub repository](https://github.com/stipub/stixfonts) and install it into your system.
-Then you only need to specify the folder where the font archives can be found with the `Path` option of the `fontspec` package.
+Then, you only need to specify the folder where the font archives can be found with the `Path` option of the `fontspec` package.
 I use the command `kpsewhich` in a Linux shell to locate those files.

-Nowadays, I use Fira Code as the monospaced font since STIX2 has not a monospaced style.
+Nowadays, I use Fira Code as the monospaced font, since STIX2 has not a monospaced style.